 Several assumptions have had to be made at this stage of development.
-Firstly, the after use of both Rupice and Vares sites have not been decided therefore it has been assumed that the Rupice site will not be required and the whole site will be remediated to forestry in keeping with its current status.
+Firstly, the after use of both Rupice and Vareš sites have not been decided therefore it has been assumed that the Rupice site will not be required and the whole site will be remediated to forestry in keeping with its current status.
+The road network and water supply are proposed to remain post-closure for use by the municipality.

-As stated, the current mining plan uses all waste rock in backfill before the end of mine life and subsequently, there no waste rock will remain at closure.
+As stated, the current mining plan uses all waste rock in backfill before the end of mine life and subsequently, no waste rock will remain after closure.
 All ore stockpiles will have been removed for processing by the end of mine life.
-It is planned that these areas will involve progressive rehabilitation and planting as material is cleared.
-This will follow thorough assessment of the pads for any remnant acid rock drainage or metal leaching ore material that may remain which will be removed from site or neutralising material added if necessary.
+It is planned that these areas will undergo progressive rehabilitation and planting as material is cleared.
+This will follow thorough assessment of the ROM pads for any remnant acid rock drainage or metal leaching ore material that may remain which will be removed from the site, or neutralising material added if necessary.